Sunday, September 30, 2012

 She sort of muttered or whispered,

-sliding her way to the front of a crowd at a rally or music fest.
+to the front of a crowd at a rally or

 After that no need to guess—